wavefrontHQ/docs/pages/doc/csp_users_roles.md

 summary: Manage Operations for Applications permissions with roles.
 ---

-VMware Cloud services supports roles to fine-tune authorization in your services, including VMware Aria Operations for Applications.
+VMware Cloud services supports roles to manage authorization in your services on the platform, including VMware Aria Operations for Applications.

-From the VMware Cloud Services Console, users with the **Organization Owner** or **Organization Administrator** role can:
+From the VMware Cloud Services Console, users with the VMware Cloud **Organization Owner** or **Organization Administrator** role can:
 1. Create one or more **groups** and add one or more users to each group.
 1. Create one or more **custom roles** and assign one or more permissions to each role.
 3. Assign one or more **service roles** and **custom roles** to each group.
 It's also possible to assign roles to individual users and server-to-server apps.